Pets Welcome! Central Oregon a Dog-Friendly Vacation Paradise

 According to BringFido.com, a website devoted to finding the highest-rated pet-friendly places to stay, Riverhouse on the Deschutes in Bend earned a coveted “Fido’s Favorite” award a couple of years ago.
 That means it scored at least “4-bones” in a 1 to 5 bone scale, which fewer than 5 percent of all pet-friendly accommodations earn.
 With Sawyer Park and entrance to the Deschutes River Trail just a block away, this location is great for active dogs.
 The pet fee at Riverhouse on the Deschutes is $25 per day per animal.

 Stay at The Oxford Hotel, where your best furry friend is always welcome.
-For $55 plus tax, per visit, per pet, you can purchase the Pet Package that includes a personal pet bed proportional to the size of your pet, two travel dog bowls for your use—one is a gift to keep (score!)—Joshua Tree Pet Salve sample, organic dog treats, a map of dog walking trails and parks, and loaner leashes and collars.
-For additional fees you can take advantage of dog walking services, grooming services and pet massages.
-A real treat and spa-like experience for any pup.
+For $59 plus tax, per visit, per pet, you can purchase the Pet Package that includes a personal pet bed proportional to the size of your pet, two travel dog bowls for your use—one is a gift to keep (score!), organic dog treats, a map of dog walking trails and parks, and loaner leashes and collars.
+For additional fees you can take advantage of dog walking services.

 For $15 per pet per night, you can share a room with your doggie at the much-loved McMenamins Old St. Francis School.
 McMenamins also has outdoor courtyard areas that welcome dogs.
 Go from your room straight to dinner together!